-SCI 4481 Methods and Materials for the Secondary

-A survey of teaching methods and materials appropriate for teaching in the content areas for grades 6-12.
-Topics addressed will include teacher evaluation in the public schools, collaboration with special education teachers, and lesson planning formats.
-In addition, teaching methods, selections organization and use of biology/science materials for grades 6-12 will be covered in detail.
-A professional laboratory experience is included in this course.
-Prerequisite: admission to TEP

-SCI 4491-92 Guided Independent Research (1 to 4 credit hours per course per semester)
+Co-requisite: SCI 2234. demonstrate skills of the informed, reflective decision maker throughout the SCI 2240 Principles of Astronomy, Stars, Galaxies and internship experience.
+Prerequisite: admission to TEP.
+Cosmology (3) Basic facts and theories related to astronomical Co-requisite: SED 4454. phenomena.
+SCI 4481 Methods and Materials for the Secondary Co-requisite: SCI L240.
+Teacher (3) A survey of teaching methods and materials SCI L240 Principles of Astronomy, Stars, Galaxies and appropriate for teaching in the content areas for Cosmology Lab (1) Star and constellation identification and grades 6-12.
+Topics addressed will include teacher observations using the telescope. evaluation in the public schools, collaboration with special education teachers, and lesson planning formats.
+In addition, teaching methods, selections Co-requisite: SCI 2240.
+Physical Geology (3) SCI 3335 organization and use of biology/science materials for Constructive and destructive processes which alter grades 6-12 will be covered in detail.
+A professional laboratory experience is included in this course. the earth.
+Co-requisite: SCI L335.
+Prerequisite: admission to TEP.
+Physical Geology Lab (1-2) SCI L335 SCI 4491-92 Guided Independent Research (1 to 4 credit hours Laboratory studies of constructive and destructive per course per semester)